 Using a knife or a pizza cutter, cut the log in half vertically starting from an inch below the first end all the way to the other end, leaving the first end uncut.
 Twist the two cut logs so that the cut sides are facing up.
 Twist them together to form a spiral or braid.
 Tuck the ends under.
 Cover assembled dough with clean towel and let rise for 1 to 1 and 1/2 hours.

-Preheat oven to 350 F. Bake the ensaymada for 17-20 minutes or until top is golden.
+Preheat oven to 350 F. Brush the surface of the dough with the egg wash.
+Bake the ensaymada for 17-20 minutes or until top is golden.
 Let ensaymada cool slightly then brush the tops with softened butter or margarine.
 Sprinkle with sugar.

 Make the Ube Filling (purple yam)

 In a medium sauce pan, melt butter over medium heat.
 Add the evaporated milk and condensed milk and stir until heated.
 Add the grated ube (purple yam) and continuously stir everything together.
 This process takes about 40-50 minutes until the ube is cooked.
 The mixture will be thick but should still be spreadable.
 It is important to stir the mixture during cooking to prevent it from forming crusts.

 Repeat the assembly steps for the other half of dough or freeze for up to a month.